 - Teaching experience: having teaching experience will make the process of getting hired in Qatar much easier for you.

-- TEFL certification: once you’ve got it, flaunt it!
+- TEFL certification and Teaching License: once you’ve got it, flaunt it!

 - References: include the contact details for previous employers so employers can contact them prior to an interview or after a successful interview